 The School Year

 The school year runs from March to mid-December and is divided into two semesters.
 An optional summer programme is available in January.
 There are no classes in February.
 There are three weeks of winter vacation in July and one week in September for the Chilean National Holidays.
-For the 2022 Calendar, please click here: 2022 Calendar.
+For the 2023 Calendar, please click here: (PENDING) to February 2023 Calendar.

 There are two progress reports during the year, one at the end of each semester.
 Parent-teacher meetings are scheduled at least twice a year and either parent or teacher may ask for special meetings if they feel it necessary.